Nidish2/DataStructures/README.md

 # DataStructures

 Welcome to the **DataStructures** repository, a comprehensive collection of Java implementations covering fundamental data structures and their core operations.
 Whether you’re brushing up on basics, preparing for interviews, or building a foundation for complex algorithms, this repo has you covered.
-This repository covers manual implementations to help understand core data structure logic, along with the usage of built-in methods, classes, and interfaces for quick application in coding interviews and technical placement tests.

 ---